Road Seal Extension Policy

 Road: This is the designated Council road and has the meaning assigned to it as defined in the Local Government Act 1974, section 315, and Land Transport Act 1998, part 1, section 2.

-Seal: The surfacing known in New Zealand as a chipseal and consist stone chip embedded in a 1-2mm think film of bituminous (or synthetic) binder, to provide a thin waterproofing layer as the top surface of a pavement.
+Seal: The surfacing known in New Zealand as a chipseal and consist of stone chip embedded in a 1-2mm think film of bituminous (or synthetic) binder, to provide a thin waterproofing layer as the top surface of a pavement.

 Seal extension: Increasing the sealed carriageway pavement length.